RedHatGov/devsecops-workshop-dashboard/tekton/workshop/content/lab08.md

 # Conclusion

-In this stage we just ended up reusing our work in building a reusable task and we were able to very quickly add a new Task in the pipeline
+In this stage we just ended up reusing our work in building a reusable task and we were able to very quickly add a new Task in the pipeline.